-- 1. At least one member of the Ajax Project Team staff on a project will be appointed the safety coordinator.
-This person should be responsible for setting up and maintaining a safety file. - 2.
-Before the start of the project, subcontractors shall conduct a risk assessment identifying their largest exposures.
-The information in the assessment documents must include the means and methods used by sub and lower tier contractors for medium to high-risk work (in writing).
-This would include but not be limited to fall protection, scaffold erection, work at heights, work at depths, crane and elevator installation/erection and impact of project progress on adjoining buildings and site conditions. - 3.
-The Ajax Project Team will meet with every subcontractor before they commence work to review site specific safety requirements and document hazard prevention and control methods. - 4.
+- 3. The Ajax Project Team will meet with every subcontractor before they commence work to review site specific safety requirements and document hazard prevention and control methods. - 4.
 Safety will be a formal topic and documented at all weekly job meetings.
 Attendees identified and minutes maintained in the project files. - 5.
 A designated project team member for Ajax should conduct a formal weekly safety walk-through of the project and note potentially hazardous conditions or work practices.
 Notify Subcontractors for corrective actions.
 Maintain documentation of these inspections with item closure in the project files. - 6.
 The Ajax Project Team should be watchful for potential safety hazards and improper work practice during their daily rounds throughout the project.
 Subcontractors are to be notified for corrective actions. - 7.
 All subcontractors on the project will be required to conduct their own weekly toolbox safety meetings and inspection with their workers.
 The topic and attendance at these meetings must be documented and a copy submitted to the Ajax site project office to be placed in the safety file. - 8.
 All accidents, incidents and near misses will be immediately reported to Ajax Safety Department and an appropriate report form will be filled out.
 Follow Risk Management Department procedures. - 9.
 Ajax site personnel will develop and post emergency evacuation, fire and medical information at the project.
 Ajax site personnel will immediately inform Corporate Safety Staff of any scheduled or unscheduled site visitations by OSHA. - 10.
 Subcontractors are required to submit SDS sheets to Ajax project team and be maintained on site. - 11.
-Should any subcontractor or employee document an alleged safety hazard in writing and deliver it to Ajax personnel, that alleged issue should be responded to in writing and depending on the severity of the issue, bumped up the hierarchy to an Ajax executive. - 12.
-Archive all monthly manpower reports, orientation signoffs, meeting minutes, weekly walk-throughs, accident and incident reports and any other documentation which might be required in a future lawsuit.
+Should any subcontractor or employee document an alleged safety hazard in writing and deliver it to Ajax personnel, that alleged issue should be responded to in writing and depending on the severity of the issue, bumped up the hierarchy to a Ajax executive. - 12.
+Archive all monthly manpower reports, orientation signoffs, meeting minutes, weekly walk-throughs, accident and incident reports and any other documentation which might be required in a future lawsuit. - 13.
+Establish a system for recognition of safe behaviors.

-b.
+4.2.
 SUBCONTRACTOR CONTRACT RESPONSIBILITIES